danie11edotcom/fda_inspections/report.md

-#FDA Inspections Report
+#Food and Drug Administration Inspections Report

 ##Overall Summary
+- summarize inspection process and types of inspections
+- summarize results for all centers combined

-##Center for Biologics Evaluation and Research
+##Center for Biologics Evaluation and Research (CBER)
+- center wide results
+- district results
+- project area results

 ##Center for Drug Evaluation and Research (CDER)